SAI Rebrand Case Study

 To enable both creativity and brand consistency across designs and layouts, I developed a unified system of visual assets—including iconography, patterns, graphic vessels, and a defined photography style.

-Iconography: SAI’s iconography embodies the brand’s character through a simple, modern style designed for clarity and ease of communication.
+Iconography: I chose SAI’s iconographic style to embody the brand’s character through a simple, modern style designed for clarity and ease of communication.

-Patterns: Our expressive patterns highlight the dynamic, insightful nature of SAI’s work, drawing inspiration from the two core elements of the logo—the arrow and the star.
+Patterns: I developed a series of expressive patterns highlight the dynamic, insightful nature of SAI’s work, drawing inspiration from the two core elements of the logo—the arrow and the star.

-Shapes: Graphic shapes serve as versatile tools to create unique layouts, emphasize key information, and strengthen brand identity.
+Shapes + Vessels: Graphic shapes serve as versatile tools to create unique layouts, emphasize key information, and strengthen brand identity.
 They can be integrated with photography, layered for visual depth, or used as background elements to add texture and interest.
+Shapes and vessels were designed using the arrow component from the logo and the 45 and 8-degree angles each arrow was constructed from.

 Photography: Photography plays a vital role in bringing the SAI brand to life.
 I established three distinct photography categories to reflect the full spectrum of the brand: authentic and candid moments, industry-specific imagery, and scenic accent photography.

-To modernize and unify the SAI Med Partners brand, I created a comprehensive visual identity system built on strategy, exploration, and collaboration.
+To modernize and unify the SAI brand, I developed a comprehensive visual identity system grounded in strategy, exploration, and collaboration.

-Building on this foundation, I refreshed SAI’s signature blue and expanded it into a vibrant, flexible color palette to better support data visualization and hierarchy.
-For typography, I paired Montserrat and Nunito to balance boldness with readability.
-I also developed a complete set of visual elements—modern iconography, expressive patterns, dynamic graphic vessels, and a structured photography style across three distinct categories.
+I then expanded SAI’s signature blue into a flexible color palette to support data visualization and hierarchy.
+I paired Montserrat and Nunito to balance impact with readability, and built a strong supporting system of iconography, patterns, graphic vessels, and a structured photography framework.